 Perfect for gaming, this data-hog channel is a specialty feature that requires grabbing eight 20-MHz general-purpose channels.
 In other words, it comes at the expense of less-data-hungry users around the house.

 The new standard added up to a big increase in available bandwidth for everything from streaming 4K movies to catching up on ignored emails.
-For instance, the four Wi-Fi 6 routers on our Best Wi-Fi Routers page moved an average of 1.146 gigabits per second (Gbps) at a range of 15 feet in our tests.
+For instance, the Wi-Fi 6 routers on our best Wi-Fi Routers page moved an average of 1.146 gigabits per second (Gbps) at a range of 15 feet in our tests.
 That's more than one-third faster than the average 739 megabit-per-second (Mbps) rate delivered by our top six Wi-Fi 5 routers.

 Want yet more performance?
 Read on to see what Wi-Fi 6e can do for your home wireless network.